 Your tenancy agreement states that you are required to pay rent on time and in advance at all times.
 This can be paid weekly or fortnightly.
 Monthly only by agreement with the office (also stated on your agreement).
-If at any time you need to change or discuss your rental payments, please contact Toni on 0429 183 870 or Jen 0459 907 091 ASAP.
+If at any time you need to change or discuss your rental payments, please contact us ASAP.
 We require you to pay your rent by Automatic debit transfer (set up with your bank), EFT, cash or EFTPOS (available in office).
 With this many options available there is no excuse for late or missed rental payments.

 Periodic inspections will be carried out to check on maintenance of the property and general condition.
 The first inspection will occur six weeks into your agreement and quarterly after the initial inspection and during the course of your agreement.

-By law we reserve the right to hold duplicate keys for all rental properties, in case of emergency and access is required.
-If you need to borrow these keys for special circumstances, you can contact us and the keys will need to be returned within 24 hours.
+By law we reserve the right to hold duplicate keys for all rental properties, in case of an emergency or if access is required.
+If you need to borrow these keys for special circumstances, you can contact us.
+The keys will need to be returned within 24 hours.
 You will be required to sign them out and back in.
-Should you need to change locks to your rental property under special circumstances, you will need to seek permission from Goondiwindi Property Rentals and we will need a duplicate set of any new keys.
+Should you need to change locks to your rental property under special circumstances, you will need to seek permission from Goondiwindi Property Rentals and you will need to provide a duplicate set of any new keys to us.

 Electricity, Phone and Gas